Bridgeland/Riverside: Recreation

-Bridgeland is the start and finish point for the Scotiabank Calgary Marathon, Canada's longest running marathon.
+Bridgeland/Riverside is the start and finish point for the Scotiabank Calgary Marathon, Canada's longest running marathon.
 In 2009, the Scotiabank Calgary Marathon was rated as Alberta's best road race and is a qualifier for the Boston Marathon.

 Public recreational facilities within Bridgeland include Harvie Passage whitewater kayak park, soccer pitch, tennis court, community garden, baseball field, off-leash dog park, disc golf course, children's playground and toboggan run.
+The city recently added a circular basketball court beside the community centre.

 In 2010, based on an Ipsos-Reid Needs and Preferences study, the Bridgeland-Riverside Community Association initiated a conceptual design for an ice rink.
+This rink is flooded most winters and doubles as a market in the summer.

-Bridgeland has a summer farmer's market on Thursday afternoon and evenings.
+Bridgeland has a summer farmer's market on Thursday afternoon and evenings at the community centre.
+The community also has shared garden plots that can be rented by residents who live in apartments.

 The Calgary Tool Library was established in 2014.
 The first of its kind in Alberta, members pay a small annual fee and in return have access to some of the most essential household tools without having to buy, store or repair their own.